Innovation, science, technology research in Australia

 A scrapbook of notes about how research is done in Australia

-Australia and research is weird, which is a thing you rapidly learn from inside it.
-Here are my notes on the economics and politics of research in Australia, with notes on how it got this way for my own understanding.
+Australia’s research sector is weird in ways we quickly learn when we’re inside it.
+Here are my notes on the economics and politics of research in Australia, and on how it came to be this way, for my own understanding.

 I am not an economist of scientific research.
 This notebook is for some thinkpieces I’ve collected along the way, but I have not done a thorough review and examined them for bias, quality etc.